We spoke with Tammy Banks, Chief Executive Officer of Re:Shape, a programme that works with those at risk of causing sexual harm.

 Statutory partners have also praised the importance of Re:Shape being embedded into statutory services.
 They agree it has made a significant positive difference.
 The programme has helped to better understand the users as well as to better involve the communities in the rehabilitation and support of the core members.

 Re:Shape fills a service and intervention gap for people at risk of causing sexual harm.
 Such gap previously existed because the sensitive nature of sexual harm usually assumes tough punishment, separation and alienation of potential offenders from society.
-In taking an evidence-based, community-centric view, Re:Shape bucks this trend It does so very well and to the benefit of the community.
+In taking an evidence-based, community-centric view, Re:Shape bucks this trend.

 For more information about Re:Shape contact Tammy Banks via Tammy.Banks@re-shape.org.uk